hfiref0x/KDU/README.md

 # Purpose and Features

-The purpose of this tool is to give a simple way to explore Windows kernel/components without doing a lot of additional work or setting up local debugger.
+The purpose of this tool is to provide a simple way to explore the Windows kernel/components without requiring extensive setup or a local debugger.
 It features:
-+ Protected Processes Hijacking via Process object modification;
++ Protected Process Hijacking via Process object modification;
-+ Driver Signature Enforcement Overrider (similar to DSEFIx);
++ Driver Signature Enforcement Overrider (similar to DSEFix);
 + Driver loader for bypassing Driver Signature Enforcement (similar to TDL/Stryker);
-+ Support of various vulnerable drivers use as functionality "providers".
++ Support for various vulnerable drivers used as functionality "providers".

 #### Usage